sofa-framework/doc/components/engine/select/nearestpointroi.md

 <!-- generate_doc -->
 # NearestPointROI

-Attach given pair of particles, projecting the positions of the second particles to the first ones
+Attach given pair of particles, projecting the positions of the second particles to the first ones.

 ## Rigid2d